stanley-fork/ragit/docs/config.md

 // sleep_after_llm_call: None,
 // model: "llama3.3-70b-groq",
 struct ApiConfig {
-    // This value is NOT used anymore.
-It's here for backward-compatibility
+    /// This value is NOT used anymore.
+It's here for backward-compatibility.
-    // You have to use env var or `models.json`.
+    /// You have to use env var or `models.json`.
     api_key: Option<String>,

-    // run `rag ls-models` to see the list
+    /// Run `rag ls-models` to see the list of the models.
     model: String,
     timeout: Option<u64>,
     sleep_between_retries: u64,
     max_retry: usize,

-    // in milliseconds
+    /// It's in milliseconds.
-    // if you see 429 too often, use this option
+    /// If you see 429 too often, use this option.
     sleep_after_llm_call: Option<u64>,

-    // it records every LLM conversation, including failed ones
+    /// It records every LLM conversation, including failed ones.
-    // it's useful if you wanna know what's going on!
+    /// It's useful if you wanna know what's going on!
-    // but be careful, it would take a lot of space
+    /// But be careful, it would take a lot of space.
     dump_log: bool,

-    // it records how many tokens are used
+    /// It records how many tokens are used.
     dump_api_usage: bool,
 }
 ```